atom/flight-manual.atom.io/content/behind-atom/sections/keymaps-in-depth.md

 #### Forcing Chromium's Native Keystroke Handling

 If you want to force the native browser behavior for a given keystroke, use the `native!` directive as the command of a binding.
-This can be useful to enable the correct behavior in native input elements, for example.
+This can be useful to enable the correct behavior in native input elements.
 If you apply the `.native-key-bindings` class to an element, all the keystrokes typically handled by the browser will be assigned the `native!` directive.

+{{#tip}}

+**Tip:** Components and input elements may not correctly handle backspace and arrow keys without forcing this behavior.
+If your backspace isn't working correctly inside of a component, add either the directive or the `.native-key-bindings` class.

+{{/tip}}

 #### Overloading Key Bindings